 Not that we necessarily get to choose what we want in a deer rack, right?
 I mean, I feel fortunate if I even catch a glimpse of a mature buck while hunting so the idea of custom ordering one with all the options I’d like is just plain crazy.
 If I had my druthers, though, I’d take my deer racks tall and tight with lots of mass.
 I remember saying as much to my dad one time and then asking him if he preferred something similar or if he liked a rack with more width.
 His response?

 “Why do I have to choose, son?
 Why can’t I just have it all?”

-Fair point, dad, and a good one.
+Fair point, dad, fair point.